SujalChoudhari/CustomStartPage/README.md

 * In settings of browser, set the homepage to `index.html` to open the start page on browser startup.

-> 80% of the code in this project is generated using the ChatGPT language model developed by OpenAI.

 ## License